Text Size

 Psalm 95:3-6

-For Yahweh is a great God, a great King above all gods.
-In His hand are the deep places of the earth.
-The heights of the mountains are also His.
-The sea is His, and He made it.
-His hands formed the dry land.
+For the Lord is a great God, a great King above all gods.
+In His hand are the depths of the earth, and the mountain peaks belong to Him.
+The sea is His, for He made it, and His hands formed the dry land.

 Creator worship